rafsanahmad/Classifieds-app/README.md

 2. When an item is selected from `RecyclerView` it will load the item detials in Detail Screen.
 3. The app uses a custom `image_cache_lib` to cache images.
 The library support `DISK_CACHE` and `MEMORY_CACHE`.
 4. On first load the app saves the products in a local database & on subsequent load - the items are loaded from local DB.
-5. The app supports `SwipeRefreshLayout` to refresh `RecyclerView` content from Remote source.
+5. The app supports `SwipeRefreshLayout` to pull to refresh `RecyclerView` content from Remote source.

 ## Architecture
 The app uses clean architecture with `MVVM(Model View View Model)` design pattern.